valtimo-platform/valtimo-documentation/using-valtimo/document/link-process-and-case.md

 In addition to linking a case via the UI, it is possible to link a case through code.
 The following steps are necessary:

 1. Create a process document link file (ending with `.json`) under the following path:
    `*/resources/config/process-document-link`.
-The name should correspond to the document definition ID (e.g. a document definition `aanvragen-rijbewijs.schema.json` with the ID `aanvragen-rijbewijs.schema` requires the process document file to be named `aanvragen-rijbewijs.json`.
+The name should correspond with the document definition ID (e.g. a document definition `aanvragen-rijbewijs.schema.json` with the ID `aanvragen-rijbewijs.schema` requires the process document file to be named `aanvragen-rijbewijs.json`.
 2. Specify the process(es) that should be linked to the document.
 More than one process can be linked to the same